 Installment Agreements for Tax Repayment

-Installment agreements allow taxpayers to pay tax debts to the IRS or state taxing authorities over a scheduled period.
+Installment agreements allow taxpayers to pay tax liabilities to the IRS or state taxing authorities over a scheduled period.
 With the IRS, there multiple types of installment agreements:

 - Partial Pay